-Genome completeness of Da-Ae and Darmor-bzh was analyzed using the public Unigene set of 133,127 Brassica sequences.
+Genome completeness of Da-Ae and Darmor-bzh v4.1 and Darmor-bzh v10 was analyzed using the public Unigene set of 133,127 Brassica sequences.
 Of the 133,127 sequences, 117,447 (88.22%) were present in both genomes, 1,300 (0.98%) were present in only Da-Ae, 1,198 (0.90%) were present in only Darmor-bzh, and 13,182 (9.90%) were missing from both genomes.
 To determine there were particular classes of genes that were deleted in these genomes, we looked for enriched GO terms among the set of genes that were either present in Da-Ae and missing in Darmor-bzh or present in Darmor-bzh but missing in Da-Ae.
 We found an enrichment for genes involved in very long chain fatty acid metabolism, perhaps reflecting different breeding selection targets for these oil-seed crops (Figure 7).
 We also found enrichment for genes involved in several hormone pathways and in cuticle development, potentially representing adaptations to different environmental stressors (Figure 7).

 Homoeologous Exchange